duckietown/template-basic/README.md

 ### 3. Define dependencies

-List the dependencies in the files `dependencies-apt.txt` and `dependencies-py.txt` (apt packages and pip packages respectively).
+List the dependencies in the files `dependencies-apt.txt`, `dependencies-py.txt`, and `dependencies-py3.txt`.

 ### 4. Place your code

-Place your code in the directory `/code` of your new repository.
+Place your code in the directory `/packages/` of your new repository.

-**NOTE:** Do not use absolute paths in your code, the code you place under `/code` will be copied to a different location later.
-Use the variable `CODE_DIR` instead.

 ### 5. Setup launchers